artemis-yl/artemis-yl.github.io/about.md

 ## Hello again, my name is Yulim Lee.

-I'm Canadian and currently live the GTA.
+I'm Canadian and currently live in the GTA.
 My family moved here from Seoul, S. Korea when I was a baby and I have grown up and lived here ever since.

 As already mentioned on the main page, I'm a recent Mechanical Engineering graduate from U of T and I'm currently looking for a job.